NovikovIE/mushroom-classification/README.md

 - Data is split into train, val and test sets based on names sorting and ratios 70%, 15%, 15%.

+if you need model artifacts, you can download them from [here](https://disk.yandex.ru/d/sggUnx6xDcYQSA)

 ## Setup

 1. Install